-How to measure my bike dimensions
+How to measure your bike's dimensions

 There are two ways to find your bicycle wheel dimensions.
 The first is to look for a series of numbers such as “26” X 1.5″.
-This indicates that your wheel diameter is 26 inches and your tyre width is 1.5 inches.
-From here you can then measure the gap between your down tube and tyre.
+This indicates that your wheel diameter is 26 inches and that your tyre width is 1.5 inches.
+From here you can then measure the gap between your down tube and your tyre.
 These measurements will help you choose the most suitable vertical rack for your bike.

 Although you can use the above method, we recommend manually measuring your bike with a tape measure (or similar) as there can be discrepancies – often these numbers don’t include the tyre tread.

 PLEASE NOTE: For aero and time-trial bikes with a down tube and tyre gap of less than 10mm, the Steadyrack Fender Rack must be used.